Air Force Technical School Training Restrictions (Phase 2)

 - Will march to and from all locations during duty hours.

 - Will participate in a formal open ranks inspection conducted by an MTL a minimum of one time while in Phase II.

 - May use a personal electronic device (such as cell phones and MP3 players) after duty hours only.

 - Will pass all required open ranks and room evaluations prior to progressing to Phase III.
-(Units will determine pass/fail depending on locally developed standards.)
+Units will determine pass/fail to depend on locally developed standards.